 MPH students may transfer in up to eight (8) credits of approved graduate courses from other Boston University graduate programs, graduate courses taken at member schools in the Boston Consortium, or graduate courses at accredited US colleges or universities.
-These courses cannot have been counted toward the requirements for another degree at Boston University or elsewhere.
+These courses cannot have been counted toward the requirements for another degree or certificate at Boston University or elsewhere.
 Dual degree program students are not allowed to take courses for transfer credit.

 The policies and stipulations regarding transfer credits are described in the Transfer Credit and Course Waiver policy.

 Students may take classes numbered 700 or above to fulfill overall degree credit requirements once the required components of the MPH degree are satisfied.
 In addition to classroom instruction, students may arrange a 1-, 2-, 3-, or 4-credit directed study or directed research project with a faculty member.
 Students may apply up to 8 credits of directed studies or directed research toward an MPH.
 For more information, please contact the SPH Registrar’s office.

 Upon completion of the MPH degree requirements, graduates are able to: